david-macmahon/netboot_resoureces/README.md

 The bootstrap process can be customized by setting these environment variables, shown here with their default values, before running `netbootstrap.sh`:

-- Which release (by codename) and architecture to target
+- Which release (by codename) and architecture to target.
+Technically, `ARCH` defaults to `$(dpkg --print-architecture)`, but if that command fails then the default of `amd64` is used.

   ```sh
   CODENAME="jammy"